green-gem/datascience-project/README.md

 # Final Project BST 260: The Effects of Pesticide Exposure on Maternal and Child Health by Lara Rostomian, Sonia Kim, and Zainab Soetan

+Welcome to our github repository!
+Here are few quick guidance tips as to where each file is located.
+- Dataprep folder is where all of our data wrangling occurred.
+"Final Project.rmd" is an accumulation of all of our codes and visualizations.
+We have added detailed descriptions for each chunk of codes.

+- Shiny app folder is where our shiny app lies.
+The finalized code for our shiny app is in "Sonias app.R"

 * background info on why we chose this topic, where all the data came from